open-xml-templating/docxtemplater/readme.md

 Todo:

  - [x] QrCode Decoding
  - [x] QrCode Decoding with brackets image.png?color={color}
  - [x] QrCode Decoding callback problems (with {#forloops} :-)
  - [x] Adapt tests to firefox for xml parsing problem
  - [x] Refactoring of the inner tagging system
  - [x] DocXtemplater is now a child of xmlTemplater
  - [x] Tag searching and replacement
  - [x] Docx Output
  - [x] Docx Input
  - [x] Image searching and remplacement
  - [x] Problems with accents -> No more issue with accents in outputFile
  - [x] Problems with the filenames -> Fixed, using Downloadify.js and method **download**
  - [ ] Incompatibility with IE: Error : SCRIPT5022: End of stream reached (stream length = 14578, asked index = 18431).
 Corrupted zip ?
  - [x] Refactor: create an `ImgManager class`.
 Responsibility: retrieve images, changing images, on a file based view
  - [x] Refactor: create a `templaterState class`, which will be a subclass used by XmlTemplater
  - [x] create a nodejs api
  - [ ] Use FileSaver API for output http://eligrey.com/blog/post/saving-generated-files-on-the-client-side
-- [ ] solve problem with special symbols (cyrillic characters)
+ - [x] solve problem with special symbols (cyrillic characters)
-- [ ] let the api user insert they own XML
+ - [x] let the api user insert they own XML
  - [ ] stop overflooding the global scope:
  - DocUtils
  - XmlTemplater
  - jsQrCode
  - jsZip
+ - DocXTemplater
+ - ScopeManager
+ - XmlMatcher
  - [ ] output with FileSaver.js to name your file
+ -  Decouple responsabilities:
+   - [ ] ScopeManager
+   - [ ] XmlTemplaterInterface and XmlTemplater ??
+ - [ ] Remove the node/browser specific code when possible
+ - [ ] When not possible, create a NodeSpecific File or BrowserSpecific File
 - [x] Change signature of loadDoc function